Geography crossword puzzle. Geography crossword Difficult questions about Africa

 58. Cairo is the most populous city in Africa.

-59. The most populous country is Nigeria, the second largest is Egypt.
+59. The most populous country is Nigeria, the second most populous is Egypt.

-60. A wall was built in Africa that was twice as long as the Great Wall of China.
+60. A wall was built in Africa that turned out to be twice as long as the Great Wall of China.

-61. The first person to notice that hot water freezes faster in a freezer than cold water was an African boy.
+61. The first one to notice that hot water freezes in the freezer faster than the cold one, there was an African boy.
 This phenomenon was named after him.

 62. Penguins live in Africa.